Puerto Rico warns of 11 percent GDP drop in new fiscal plan

 The proposal doesn't set aside any money to pay creditors in the next five years as the island struggles to restructure a portion of its $73 billion public debt.
 The original plan had set aside $800 million a year for creditors, a fraction of the roughly $35 billion due in interest and payments over the next decade.

-The five-year plan also assumes Puerto Rico will receive at least $35 billion in emergency federal funds for post-hurricane recovery and another $22 billion from private insurance companies.
+The five-year plan also assumes Puerto Rico will receive at least $35 billion in emergency federal funds for post-storm recovery and another $22 billion from private insurance companies — figures still far below the $95 billion in damage officials estimate was caused by Hurricane Maria, which hit in September.

-Some analysts view that assumption as risky given that the U.S. Treasury Department and U.S. Federal Emergency Management Agency recently told Puerto Rico officials that they are temporarily withholding billions of dollars approved by Congress last year for post-hurricane recovery because they felt the island currently had sufficient funds.
+Some analysts view the assumption of that much aid as risky given that the U.S. Treasury Department and U.S. Federal Emergency Management Agency recently told Puerto Rico officials that they are temporarily withholding billions of dollars approved by Congress last year for post-hurricane recovery because they believe the island currently has sufficient funds.

+"I think counting on $30 billion is overreaching," Puerto Rico economist Jose Caraballo said in a phone interview.
+"There's great uncertainty in that sense, and especially with a Republican government that cares little to nothing about what is happening in Puerto Rico."

+However, Caraballo praised the proposal for no debt payments over the next five years, saying they would take away from the government's ability to provide essential services.
+But he said the government should have included a target of how much it believes the debt should be cut.

 A spokesman for Gerardo Portela, director of the island's Fiscal Agency and Financial Advisory Authority, said he was not immediately available for comment.